,

 Instructions

-• Place the coffee grounds and water in a bowl or pitcher and stir to combine.
+• Place the coffee grounds and water in your container and stir to combine.

 • Cover and put the mixture in the refrigerator.